Living with Parkinson’s disease: A St. Joseph’s/Candler patient shares her story

 Trotting for awareness

 Shannon’s Parkinson’s diagnosis also has taken her out of her comfort zone.
 It started with a conversation with the National Honor Society students at Statesboro High School.
 Shannon is a media specialist there and co-advisor of the school’s NHS organization.

-This year, the students wanted to host a 5K as part of their community service work.
+In 2021, the students wanted to host a 5K as part of their community service work.
 But for what organization?
 That’s when Shannon “put herself out there.”

 “I had a constant nagging feeling for several months that I finally figured out was God telling me to step out of my comfort zone and use my diagnosis as a way to make a change,” Shannon says.
 “So, I mentioned the Parkinson’s Foundation.
 When I told the students why, my world stopped for a moment, and I think theirs did too.”